Table of Contents

 Lots of Water Slides

 At Typhoon Lagoon you can meet Lilo and Stitch.
 These characters are a lot of fun to interact with.
 Lilo and Stitch are two of the less common characters and they fit in perfectly in the tropical setting of Typhoon Lagoon.
+I have seen a few others but rarely.

 There are plenty of places to get refreshments at the Disney water parks, but they aren’t cheap.
 They aren’t on any top ten lists for best food at Disney World either.
 These aren’t bad places for a bite to eat, and swimming makes you hungry.